wasicse/Dispredict3.0/README.md

  docker pull wasicse/dispredict3.0
 ```
 #### Run Dispredict3.0 using Docker image
-- Create the dispredict3.0 container and mount the output and input(example) directory into the docker container.
+- Create the dispredict3.0 container and mount the current (Dispredict3.0) directory from GitHub into the docker container.

 ```
 docker run -ti --name dispredict3.0 \